3 UX designers, 7 Engineers

 What we learned about the two options:

-12 participants preferred this option
+Option 1: 12 participants preferred

-5 participants preferred this option
+Option 2: 5 participants preferred

 We proposed combining both Option 1 and Option 2 because the roll back and commit actions are important and that they should be upfront.
 Additionally, having the toolbar accessible, on the details page, is essential because the user needs to perform actions on the instance.
+Knowing what information the user needs upfront, gave me the confidence to know which design to go with.

 Watch me demoing the implemented feature.